ethan1027/StockTrading/README.md

-Previous version of PolarBear Quant Trading project.
+A beta version of the quant trading project.